microsoft/pxt-microbit/docs/reference/pins/touch-set-mode.md

 pins.touchSetMode(TouchTarget.P0, TouchTargetMode.Capacitive)
 ```

 Two common touch sensing methods are capacitive or resisitive.
 Capacitive touch sensing is when the @boardname@ detects a change in the capacitance of a pin or conductive surface (like the touch logo) as you finger touches or comes very near it.
-This is similar for resistive sensing except that the change in resistance is measured instead of capacitance.
+Resistive sensing detects a flow of current from the pin that is touched to the **GND** pin.
+So, your body needs a connection to **GND** (either by touching it or by connecting a wire from it to your clothing) while you touch the input pin to complete a circuit between the two pins.

 You can choose which method you want a touch target (pins or logo) to use to detect touch.